Have it ever occurred that you’re in the middle of a duel with some random dude, and suddenly it starts to lag?

 If the CPU and GPU usage are over 90%.
 You can lower the CPU bound settings.
 There are many games which are CPU bound.
 Games which have to cover more equations than graphical tasks are normally CPU bound games like WARHAMMER III, Civilization VI, Red Dead Redemption 2.

-Changing these settings will not change the performance dramatically, by creating some breathing room for your CPU.
+Changing these settings will not change the performance, however, it’ll create some breathing space for your CPU.

 4. Overclock The Processor

 By overclocking the CPU, you can utilize the utmost performance from your CPU.
-It also gives you more breathing room to your CPU.
+It also gives you more breathing room for your CPU.
+And before that, you need to know about your CPU’s overclocking capability.overclock-the-processor

 Before overclocking, you need to be sure about whether your CPU is overclockable or not.
 If possible, then overclock your CPU.
-And now-a-days, most CPUs come with the overclocking enabled functionality.
+And nowadays, most CPUs come with overclocking-enabled functionality.

 As for CPU bottlenecks, there are some fixes for GPU bottlenecks.
 You can lower the graphics settings or overclock the GPU.
 That will ensure a more fluid game with better FPS.